-Grid Assembly
+6.3 Grid Assembly

-- The Race Director, in conjunction with the marshal team, will allocate and advertise starting grid positions following the practice session. - Vehicles will be assembled according to the official grid positions.

-- Vehicles will be called to the starting grid assembly area 60 minutes prior to the official start. - If a vehicle is not on the grid within 15 minutes of the scheduled start time, officials reserve the right to place the vehicle at the rear of the grid.
+- The Clerk of Course, in conjunction with the event committee, will allocate and advertise starting grid positions following the practice session. - Vehicles will be called to the starting grid assembly area at least 30 minutes prior to the official start. - If a vehicle is not on the grid within 15 minutes of the scheduled start time, officials reserve the right to place the vehicle at the rear of the grid. - Vehicles in the first 20 grid positions will be assembled according to the official grid positions.
+Thereafter teams will be assembled in groups of ten where exact starting position is less critical (ie. 20 30, 30 40, 40 50, 50 60, 60 70, etc).

-Trial Start
+6.4 Trial Start